 Curiosity in Eating Disorder Recovery.

-Having recently made more progress in recovery – in being able to make changes – eat more, accept weight gain at any rate & generally feel more relaxed & determined on putting in the necessary recovery action, I have been evaluating what it is that has changed in my approach.
+Having recently made more progress in recovery – in being able to make changes – eat more, accept weight gain at any rate and generally feel more relaxed and determined on putting in the necessary recovery action, I have been evaluating what it is that has changed in my approach.

 One area I will speak more about in a future post is having adopted a ‘resigned to recovery’ mindset, which has helped.

-The other mindset I have been using is to approach recovery & necessary recovery action with curiosity.
+The other mindset I have been using is to approach recovery and necessary recovery action with curiosity.

 Asking the question… ‘what will happen if….’ :